poutyface/qlist/README.md

 Sometimes, you want pushback(unshift) queue items on reciever side. qlist is able to this.

-Queue is used to command queue in a thread system.
+Queue is used to be a command queue in a thread system.
 You always check whether queue has items or you will implement monitor or condition signal/wait.
 But I wish that queue is file descriptor(FD). if queue is FD, I am able to use select, poll or epoll.
 WAIT! that is able to use pipe, mkfifo, socketpair or message queue(IPC).